Fadzai-Roselyn/Transforming-and-Analyzing-Data-with-SQL/README.md

 iv.
 Loading the data into the created tables by right clicking on table and choosing the import option which leads to selecting the location of the data before clicking OK to confirm

 ### (your step 2)
-Answering questions and coming up with my own questions for the data and figurung out if I have to clean data for a particular question
+Answering questions from the data set and generating up my own questions from the data.
+Data cleaning and QA

 ## Results